fbpx Skip to content

 Partial Choking: Breathing Under Pressure

-When someone undergoes partial choking, their airway undergoes partial blockage, resulting in difficulty breathing.
-In other words, partial choking means the person’s airway is only partially blocked.
+When someone undergoes partial choking, their airway undergoes partial blockage, resulting in difficulty breathing, also known as partial airway obstruction.
 If the person is coughing, the air still passes through the obstruction, so they can still breathe.
 This precarious situation requires immediate action.
 Ask the person to cough forcefully to dislodge the blockage and help clear the airway.
 Stick around, monitoring their condition until their breathing normalizes.
-However, if they cannot cough forcefully or stop, summoning immediate medical assistance is crucial by dialling 911.
+However, if the choking person cannot cough forcefully or stop, summoning immediate medical assistance is crucial by dialling 911.

 Complete Choking